uabrc/uabrc.github.io/docs/account_management/cheaha_account.md

 ![!Account creation notification popup](images/uab_self_register_002.png)

 Welcome to Cheaha and to Research Computing!
+Please visit our [Cheaha Getting Started page](../cheaha/getting_started.md) to learn more about using Cheaha.

 ## Managing an Existing Account